netauth/docs/src/commands/groups/destroy-group.md

-# delete-group
+# destroy-group

 Remove an existing group from the server.

 ## Help Text

 ```
-new-group --name <name>
+destroy-group --group <name>
 Delete the named group.
-  -name string
+  -group string
-        Name for the new group.
+        Name of the group to destroy.
 ```

 ## Usage